contagon/handbook/handbook/29-meetings-in-the-church.md

 Purpose

-Counsel together and decide about matters concerning the stake.
+Counsel together and make decisions about matters concerning the stake.

 Participants